graasp/graasp-plugin-websockets/USAGE.md

 If your front-end application is written in [React](https://reactjs.org/) and uses [React Query](https://react-query.tanstack.com/) to synchronize with server state, then the [graasp-query-client](https://github.com/graasp/graasp-query-client) repository already implements [hooks](https://reactjs.org/docs/hooks-intro.html) that can be readily called in your functional components.

-Usually, you will combine a hook to query your data on the server core with another hook dedicated to receiving updates through a websocket channel.

-The list of query hooks is available at [`graasp-query-client/src/hooks`](https://github.com/graasp/graasp-query-client/tree/main/src/hooks), while the list of websocket hooks is available here: [`graasp-query-client/src/ws/hooks.ts`](https://github.com/graasp/graasp-query-client/blob/main/src/ws/hooks.ts).
+The list of query hooks is available at [`graasp-query-client/src/hooks`](https://github.com/graasp/graasp-query-client/tree/main/src/hooks).

 ### Example